Mid-Plains Community College: Academics

 Mid-Plains Community College is a public community college.
 As of 2025, the college has an enrollment of 900 students.
-The college has 31 Fields of Study.
-Major Fields of Study include Liberal Arts and Sciences, Practical Nursing, Registered Nursing, Business Administration, and Vehicle Maintinence and Repair Technologies.
+The college has 31 fields of study.
+Major fields of study include Liberal Arts and Sciences, Practical Nursing, Registered Nursing, Business Administration, and Vehicle Maintenance and Repair Technologies.

 Campuses

 Mid-Plains Community College has four campuses.
 The main campuses are the North and South campuses in North Platte.
 The college also has campuses in Broken Bow, Imperial, Ogallala and Valentine.

 Athletics

-Mid-Plains's campuses that sponsor athletics operate separate athletic programs, and neither plays games under the "Mid-Plains" name; the McCook campus plays as the McCook CC Indians, while the North Platte campuses complete as the North Platte CC Knights.
+Mid-Plains' campuses that sponsor athletics operate separate athletic programs, and neither plays games under the "Mid-Plains" name; the McCook campus plays as the McCook CC Indians, while the North Platte campuses complete as the North Platte CC Knights.
 Both are members of the Nebraska Community College Athletic Conference of the NJCAA.